ShallyBanh/RPGenerator/README.md

 ```

 ### Windows Install Instructions
-Requirement: Download Python 3.7.2 from https://www.python.org for Windows 10.
+**Requirement**: Download Python 3.7.2 from https://www.python.org for Windows 10.

 Note that the MAX_PATH limitation should be expanded (see https://docs.python.org/3/using/windows.html#installation-steps)

 Then run in Windows Powershell: